 6. SIG Sauer P320 X-FIVE Legion

-On the other hand, it features a tungsten-infused polymer grip which provides great ergonomics making it very comfortable to hold.
+It features a tungsten-infused polymer grip which provides great ergonomics making it very comfortable to hold.
 However, the frame is not interchangeable with other P320 handguns.

 The top of the handgun features a 1913 Picatinny rail which provides support for accessories.
 If you’re not into that, there’s a steel iron sight with fiber optic on the front.
 In combination with clear back sight, you’ll have one clear dot helping you in aiming and acquiring targets.

-As for controls of this pistol, there is no physical safety, you’ll have to rely on trigger control for safety.
+As for controls of this pistol, there is no physical safety; you’ll have to rely on trigger control for safety.
 Magazine release features a large button easy to operate, something similar to other P320 models.

 The X5 Legion is chambered in 9mm caliber.